samdavis007/sdmgamedev123/README.md

 - Become a Game Tester 2024: https://www.udemy.com/course/qa-become-a-game-tester/
 - Unity 2023 Essential Training: https://www.linkedin.com/learning/unity-2023-essential-training/visualize-a-house-project-with-unity-202
 - Gameathon 6.0 Global Level Contest: Participated in Global Level Contest organized by Department of Information Science and Engineering & BitsNBytes, on Jyothy Institute of Technology.
-- TILTEDU Online Bootcamp: Getting started with Game Development using Unity organized by TILTEDU.
+- TILTEDU Online Bootcamp: Attended an Online Bootcamp on Getting started with Game Development using Unity organized by TILTEDU.
 - Techmaghi: I had completed a 5 day internship program on hybrid models(online+offline) in field of Game Development.